kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## What if I need a setter that works with host values?

 The first problem people run into with this is when they want to set some fields based on host data.
 As the object instance resides in device memory, it might not be accessible by the host.
 But the fields can be set within a `parallel_for` on the device.
 Nevertheless, this requires that the lambda or functor that sets the fields on the device must have access to the host data.
-The most productive solution we've found in these cases is to allocate the instance in `SharedSpace`, initialize it on the device, and then fill in fields on the host
+The most productive solution we've found in these cases is to allocate the object instance in `SharedSpace`, which allows to have the object constructed on the device, and then to set fields on the host:

 ```c++
 // create